madsprite/blogreadme/_pages/CellPhone Adventures/deprecated.md

 On terrible network connections from data or wifi, calls might take longer to reach you due to the implementation of push notifications.

 It is not a perfect solution for everyone, but its the best one for my use.

+This is a work in progress guide, I will be updating it as feedback arrives.

 Thanks for reading!